ZaryaTheLaika/zaryathelaika.github.io/pages/resources.md

 *   Young, Robert J., and C. F. Cipreste.
 “Applying animal learning theory: training captive animals to comply with veterinary and husbandry procedures.” _Animal Welfare_ 13, no. 2 (2004): 225-232.
 *   Ziv, Gal. “[The effects of using aversive training methods in dogs—A review](https://banshockcollars.ca/pdf/The-effects-of-using-aversive-training-methods-in-dogsdA_review.pdf)” \[283 kb\]. _Journal of veterinary behavior_ 19 (2017): 50-60.
 Retrieved January 25, 2023.
 [Archived](https://web.archive.org/web/20220331081436/https://banshockcollars.ca/pdf/The-effects-of-using-aversive-training-methods-in-dogsdA_review.pdf) from the original on March 31, 2022 via Wayback Machine.

-[ ] Check file sizes of each PDF and language.
+[  ] Check file sizes and language of each PDF

 ### News Articles